 is property.
 You do this by sending out KVO notifications for the

 is key path, which lets interested clients know that the operation is now running.
 Your

 is property must also provide the status in a thread-safe manner.

 Upon completion or cancellation of its task, your concurrent operation object must generate KVO notifications for both the

 is key paths to mark the final change of state for your operation.
 (In the case of cancellation, it is still important to update the

 is key path, even if the operation did not completely finish its task.
 Queued operations must report that they are finished before they can be removed from a queue.)
 In addition to generating KVO notifications, your overrides of the

-finished properties should also continue to report accurate values based on the state of your operation.
+is properties should also continue to report accurate values based on the state of your operation.

 For additional information and guidance on how to define concurrent operations, see Concurrency Programming Guide.